coloshword/ExcelAgent/README.md

     - update the backend endpoint to include the file upload
         - working on this now
         - we need to upload the whole as a optional payload
+        - works now!

 - if we define an interface, we just use it as a type, you don't instantiate the interface at add time, you create an object that conforms to the interface

+### Aug 25.
+- start implementation of the actual agentic portion

+- next step:
+1. Add tasks + Sheet Upload + Preview
+- tasks will represent a task the agent can do, and will be created
+- incur "memory" with the task id as query param
+- "memory", let's do chats with memory
+- keep a persistent "chat" to get, and then we can just pull it

+    Table tasks(task_id, sub, last_activity_at)